+- 6. Click Upload to Server.

+- 7. Click the Hosts Properties link.

-- 8. In the Password field, enter the password you would like to set for the GVM administrator account. - 9.
-In the Confirm Password field, reenter the same password. - 10.
-Click Save.
+- 8. In the Password field, enter the password you would like to set for the GVM administrator account.

+- 9. In the Confirm Password field, reenter the same password.

+- 10. Click Save.

-Step 4: Install the Gigamon Traffic Visibility Service on vCenter Clusters
+Step 4: Install Gigamon Traffic Visibility Service on vCenter Clusters